|IC Markets Broker Features|

 IC Markets is a recommended forex broker.
+They are a well established broker, having been founded in 2007.
 They operate in ASIC’s strict regulatory environment, and have no known regulatory violations.
 They also score very well on other key evaluation criteria.
 In particular, they offer some of the lowest transaction costs in the retail forex industry.
 They also offer permanent demo accounts, which is of particular importance for new traders.
+Further, they offer some of the most well established trading platforms, including MT4, MT5 and cTrader.

 IC Markets is an Australian forex broker founded in 2007.
 The IC Markets brand is owned by International Capital Markets PTY.
 LTD, a privately held company located in Sydney, Australia.
 They primarily offer online brokerage services for forex trading, with some choices of futures, indices and commodities.